- CHOOSE THE RIGHT SEALANT

 A sealant that keeps air and water out over time is a necessity when sealing around the home.
 For a long-lasting seal, choose a permanently waterproof, flexible, shrink-/crack-proof 100% silicone sealant.
 Air and water can seep through gaps left by cracked caulk.
 Those leaks can lead to water damage, mold growth, and higher energy bills.
-Look for GE Silicone 2*+ Window & Door Sealant or Kitchen & Bath Sealant, or, if you are painting, try GE Paintable Silicone Supreme Kitchen & Bath Sealant or GE Paintable Silicone Supreme Window & Door Sealant
+Look for GE Silicone 2*+ Window & Door Sealant or Kitchen & Bath Sealant, or, if you are painting, try Paintable Silicone All Projects Kitchen & Bath Sealant or Paintable Silicone All Projects Window & Door Sealant - CLEAN THE SURFACE

 Adjust pressure to the gun so that the caulk/sealant is barely coming out of the tube.
 Replace the cap, or use a nail or similar object to seal the tube opening.
 To clean the area around the sealed joint, use mineral spirits for silicone sealant, and soap and water when using an acrylic; wipe excess material from tools and clean accordingly as well.